mapcentia/geocloud2/README.md

 When open GC2 Admin at http://localhost:8080 and create a database by clicking Create New Account.

+After you've created a database you can request Vidi at http://localhost:3000/app/[database]/public.
+Just make sure, there are some layers in `public` schema and they're in a Group.

-This Docker-compose is for deploying GC2 and Vidi in a test environment.
+The Docker-compose file is for deploying GC2 and Vidi in a test environment.
 It will expose GC2 on port 8080 and Vidi on 3000 PostgreSQL password is set to 12345